Direct Services to Schools

 A day to:

-• Explore the particular mental health needs most commonly linked to children with an ASD
+• explore the mental health need commonly linked to autistic children

 Pupils will: